openvpi/audio-slicer/README.md

 ### db_threshold

 The RMS threshold presented in dB.
-Areas whose RMS values are below the threshold will be regarded as silence.
+Areas where all amplitudes are below this threshold will be regarded as silence.
 Increase this value if your audio is noisy.
-Defaults to -36.
+Defaults to -40.

 ### min_length

-The minimum length required for each sliced audio part, presented in milliseconds.
+The minimum length required for each sliced audio clip, presented in milliseconds.
 Defaults to 5000.

 ### win_l

 Size of the large sliding window, presented in milliseconds.
 Set this value smaller if your audio contains only short breaks.
-The smaller this value is, the more sliced audio parts this script is likely to generate.
+The smaller this value is, the more sliced audio clips this script is likely to generate.
 Note that this value must be smaller than min_length and larger than win_s.
 Defaults to 300.

 ### win_s